NTIG-Uppsala/Classroom-Seating-Planner/docs/file-system-interactions.md

 # File System Interactions

-This project requires external files and folders to use.
+###### This project requires external files and folders to use.
+These files are generated automatically but can be manually changed.

 ## Changing Information Regarding the Class List